 DAY 1: ARRIVE in NAIROBI, KENYA

 Karibu ni Kenya!
 Welcome to Kenya!
-Upon arrival at Nairobi’s Jomo Kenyatta International Airport you will be met by a representative as you exit the aircraft and VIP assisted through the arrival immigration process.
-Afterward you are met by your local guide and transferred to your hotel.
-Villa Rosa Kempinski offers guests a 24-hour front desk, a spa and a fitness center.
+Upon arrival at Nairobi’s Jomo Kenyatta International Airport, a representative will meet you as you exit the aircraft and VIP assisted through the arrival immigration process.
+Afterward, you are met by your local guide and transferred to your hotel.
+Villa Rosa Kempinski offers guests a 24-hour front desk, a spa, and a fitness center.
 The spacious rooms are elegantly furnished and offer city views.
 They are equipped with a mini-bar, desk and flat-screen TV.
 Some of the rooms have balconies.
 Villa Rosa Kempinski features a variety of restaurants, featuring local and international cuisine.
 Guests can enjoy a selection of Italian dishes at Lucca Restaurant and Deli at Cafe Villa Rosa.
-For relaxation, guests can unwind in the Spa, which features 9 treatment rooms, a sauna, a fully equipped fitness center and an outdoor swimming pool.
+Guests can unwind in the Spa for relaxation, which features 9 treatment rooms, a sauna, a fully equipped fitness center, and an outdoor swimming pool.
 VILLA ROSA KEMPINSKI

 DAY 2: NAIROBI